farrajota/human_activity_torch/README.md

 # WARNING

 This repo is a work in progress.
-This warning shall be removed when code is working.
+This warning will be removed when code is working.
 For now, this repo represents only the scafold structure for the code.

 ## Installation